Position Title: Provincial Coordinator

 Provincial Board Development and Training

-• Coordinate Provincial Board development opportunities, eg. board training school, strategic planning sessions
+• Coordinate Provincial Board development opportunities, eg. OPIRG Community Activist Training, strategic planning sessions, OPIRG Collaboration Lunches, etc

 • Onboard new Provincial Board members by orienting them to the network structures, policies, processes, and collectives

-• Develop infrastructure and supports through the provincial organization to create opportunities for cross-chapter collaboration on joint research, education, or organizing projects and ensure local chapters are aware and able to access them
+• Develop infrastructure and support through the provincial organization to create opportunities for cross-chapter collaboration on joint research, education, or organizing projects and ensure local chapters are aware and able to access them

 Fundraising